 What is the difference between invoice financing and factoring?

 Both are ways to raise cash quickly using unpaid invoices.
-In invoice financing, the financial company basically acts as a lender, advancing money to a business while treating the unpaid invoice as collateral.
-In invoice factoring, the financial company actually buys the invoice and assumes responsibility for collecting on it.
+With invoice financing, the financial company basically acts as a lender, advancing money to a business while treating the unpaid invoice as collateral.
+In invoice factoring, the financial company actually buys the invoice and assumes responsibility for collecting payment.